WojtekKamilowski/CI_PP5_HSBS/README.md

 Implemented in the books application.
 Displays a paginated All Books list.
 Allows users to search, sort & categorize by era the list of books.
 Includes page with book details for each offered position.
 Site admins access books management section to add, delete & update the offered books on the store.
-Feature is responsive & displays on dektop, laptop, tablet & mobile screens.
+Feature is responsive & displays on desktop, laptop, tablet & mobile screens.
 User stories covered: 3, 4, 5, 6, 7, 8, 12, 16, 17.

 ![Features](docs/features/all-books.png)